Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Adjusting chiral and deconfinement phase scales

 \section{Adjusting chiral and deconfinement phase scales}

-The most problematic aspect for PNJL type models is probably the fact that the difference between the chiral transition and the raise of $\Phi$ in the QGP in recent lattice data is larger than previously seen, see Fig. \ref{fig:PQMvsLQCD}.
-To show this, we use a recent PQM model \cite{Stiele:2014} because we need a good agreement between the model and LQCD data.
+The most problematic aspect for PNJL/PQM-type models is probably the fact that the difference between the chiral transition and the raise of $\Phi$ in the QGP in recent LQCD data is larger than previously seen.
+This is shown in Fig.~\ref{fig:PQMvsLQCD} for a PQM-model calculation but also holds true for the PNJL model as shown. e.g., in \Ref{Torres-Rincon:2017zbr}.
+For this quantitative comparison with LQCD data we use the PQM model with 2+1 quark flavors \cite{Stiele:2014gks}.

 In this figure, $t$ is the reduced temperature adjusted to the chiral crossover temperature $T_c$: $t = T/T_c - 1$.
 The pressure plot, or the quark number density one, shows that at $T_c$ ($t=0$) quark degrees of freedom are liberated.
 But there are two mechanisms responsible for this liberation: the chiral restoration and the deconfinement transition.
-This can be easily studied in effective models since we have a control on how these phenomena are coupled.
+This can be easily studied in effective models since we have control on how these phenomena are coupled.

-In Fig.~\ref{fig:PQMvsLQCD}, bottom left, it is possible to see that at $t=0$ chiral symmetry goes toward its restoration.
-There is a liberation of thermodynamical degrees of freedom simply because $m \rightarrow m_0$ hence the quark Boltzmann factor has a bigger contribution to the pressure.
+In Fig.~\ref{fig:PQMvsLQCD}, bottom left, it is possible to see that at $t=0$ chiral symmetry goes towards its restoration.
+There is a liberation of thermodynamical degrees of freedom simply because $m \rightarrow m_0$; hence, the quark Boltzmann factor has a bigger contribution to the pressure.
 This occurs at the chiral transition scale.
-On the bottom right panel, it is seen that the results for $\Phi$ from LQCD and PQM model calculations do not agree.
+On the bottom right panel, it is seen that the results for $\Phi$ from LQCD and PQM-model calculations do not agree.
+The same occurs in the PNJL model (see Ref.~\cite{Torres-Rincon:2017zbr}).
 The (statistical) deconfinement occurs at a higher temperature than in the PQM model (at $t=0$, the PQM model gives $\Phi \simeq 0.5$ whereas it is only $0.1$ for LQCD results).
-I.e.~the (statistical) deconfinement scales differ in LQCD data and in the PQM model.
+This means that the (statistical) deconfinement scales differ in LQCD data and in the PQM/PNJL model.

 One subtlety concerning the Polyakov loop is that there are different order parameters.
 The standard order parameter is the expectation value $\langle\Phi\slr{A_0}\rangle$.
 The functional dependence indicates that the Polyakov loop derives from the temporal component of the gauge field $A_\mu$.
-The expectation value of the later $\langle A_0\rangle$ relates to another Polyakov-loop order parameter, $\Phi\slr{\langle A_0\rangle}$.
+The expectation value of the latter $\langle A_0\rangle$ relates to another Polyakov-loop order parameter, $\Phi\slr{\langle A_0\rangle}$.